lmc-eu/cookie-consent-manager/README.md

   }
   ```

-If you use custom font like this, make sure you don't load the default Inter font and that you use
+If you use a custom font like this, make sure you don't load the default Inter font and that you use
 `<link rel="preconnect" ...>` only to actually needed domains.

 ### Dark mode